flyingrhinonz/nccm/README.md

 without any program settings.
 As files are imported - older data will be updated with newer data/values.
+Note - nccm.yml from one of the supported directories is loaded first, then /etc/nccm.d/*.yml are imported.

 `nccm_config_logpath`
 If you want nccm to save a copy of ssh terminal output